-Nichols Environmental Site Assessments identify existing and potential site contamination through the evaluation and reporting of existing information collected through a Records Review, Site Inspection, and Interview.
-The varying degrees of this assessment is determined in 2 phases:
+Site assessments identify existing and potential site contamination through the evaluation and reporting of existing information collected through a records review, site inspection, and interview.
+The varying degrees of this assessment are determined in two phases:

-Phase 1 is to identify any potential liabilities and may be a basis for further investigation and is the base step for remediation (Canadian Standards Association Z798, Phase 1 Environmental Site Assessment).
-For our Upstream Oil & Gas clients, we ensure this phase complies with Alberta Environmental 2001 ESA guideline for Upstream Oil and Gas and/or BC’s Water Lands and Parks.
+Phase I is to identify any potential liabilities and may be a basis for further investigation and is the base step for remediation (Canadian Standards Association Z768, Phase I Environmental Site Assessment).
+For our Upstream Oil & Gas clients, we ensure this phase complies with Alberta Environment 2001 ESA guideline for Upstream Oil and Gas and/or BC’s Water Lands and Parks.

-Phase 2 is a more thorough investigation following CSA Z768-00 standard (or other applicable provincial standards).
-Our team will collect samples of soil, and/or groundwater to analyze for various contaminants.
-The most frequent being petroleum hydrocarbons, heavy metals, pesticides, and solvents.
+Phase II is a more thorough investigation following CSA Z769 standard (or other applicable provincial standards).
+Our team will collect samples of soil and/or groundwater to analyze for various contaminants, the most frequent being petroleum hydrocarbons, heavy metals, pesticides, and solvents.